Upper Division MCB Courses

 Students will build on the central metabolic pathways to learn about plant-specific metabolism from a more mechanistic perspective, including photosynthesis, regulation of sugar and starch metabolism, chloroplast-based pathways of inorganic nutrient (nitrogen, sulfur) processing, N2 fixing in free-living and symbiotic bacteria, polyunsaturated fatty acid and oil biosynthesis and accumulation, secondary metabolism, cell-wall structure and biosynthesis.
 Instruction will focus on a research-based approach, including retrieving and researching the primary literature, and understanding experimental design in modern plant biochemistry.
 (Sp)

-MCB 120: Therapeutics Discovery and Development (4 units; syllabus)
+MCB 120: Therapeutics Discovery and Development (4 units; Syllabus)

 Prerequisites: MCELLBI 104 (can be taken concurrently) and MCELLBI C100A/CHEM C130 or MCELLBI 102.